 I don’t know about you, but I’m looking towards this long winter of safer-at-home with a bit of trepidation.
 After eight months at home together, we are really going to miss gathering with family and friends for Thanksgiving, Christmas and New Years.

 Instead of focusing on what we won’t be able to do this pandemic year, I’m taking some time this fall to proactively plan what we CAN do this year.

-There is some real freedom in not gathering with others for Thanksgiving.
-By celebrating Thanksgiving with just your household, you have the ability to re-imagine what the dinner and what the whole day looks like.
+There is some real freedom in not gathering with others for traditional Holiday Meals.
+By celebrating holiday meals with just your household, you have the ability to re-imagine what the dinner and what the whole day looks like.

-Take time to think about the Thanksgiving foods that you love, and plan on making them.
+Take time to think about the holiday foods that you love, and plan on making them.
 All the other things that fill up the table?
 Leave them til next year.
 In fact, this year our family is embracing the fact that turkey isn’t our favorite meat — but we love pork tenderloin.
-I’m planning to do this super-simple sheet pan dinner for us on Thanksgiving, and then during traditional “leftover days” I’ll make our beloved green bean casserole, mashed and sweet potatoes, and we’ll be eating lots and lots of canned cranberry jelly.
+I made this super-simple sheet pan dinner for us on Thanksgiving, and then during traditional “leftover days” I made our beloved green bean casserole, mashed and sweet potatoes, and we ate lots and lots of canned cranberry jelly.

 Movies and Music